-Kary heads our Social Housing team and is a Partner in our tier one rated Property Litigation team dealing with a wide variety of property related disputes, both residential and commercial.
+Kary heads our Social Housing team, is a Managing Director, and a Partner in our tier one rated Property Litigation team dealing with a wide variety of property related disputes, both residential and commercial.
 Kary has particular expertise in landlord and tenant disputes, possession claims, telecoms, judicial review and enfranchisement.

 Kary’s expertise includes working with a range of property owners and developers, telecoms site providers, holiday/leisure park operators, electricity companies and social housing providers.
 As well as advising on property disputes, Kary works with clients to anticipate and avoid disputes and has been involved in several successful mediations.